KittyCAD/file-watcher/README.md

 variable: 'KITTYCAD_TOKEN'.
 Make sure it is exported in your environment before running with `yarn start`.

-The little script watches the `tester.stl` file, if you move the `tester2.stl` file to `tester.stl` the mass will be returned for the file.
+The little script watches the `tester.step` file, if you move the `tester2.step` file to `tester.step` the mass will be returned for the file.

-You can do this in a terminal with `mv tester2.stl tester.stl`.
+You can do this in a terminal with `mv tester2.step tester.step`.